By Angie Grenz

 Where to spend the night: Fort Collins is fortunate to have two downtown, boutique hotels.
 The Armstrong, on College Avenue, sits in a historic building with quaint rooms and a speak-easy style restaurant in the basement and patio dining on the street.
 The Elizabeth Hotel, located on Chestnut Street, is a music-themed boutique hotel with a fine dining restaurant, rooftop bar and music venue.
 Both hotels make for a luxury stay in downtown FOCO and offer the convenience of a walk-to-everything location.
 In fact, my husband and I are planning a little staycation soon to reacquaint ourselves with all of downtown’s nooks and crannies.

-There’s a good chance that security at Target on Rocky Mountain Avenue knows my face.
+By Heidi Kerr-Schlaefer - There’s a good chance that security at Target on Rocky Mountain Avenue knows my face.
 It’s so close to my home in Centerra, I’ve been known to stop in twice in one day.
-The proximity to Interstate 25 from this east Loveland area means it’s chain-store central with a...
+The proximity to Interstate 25 from this east Loveland area means it’s...

 By Dan England When this magazine reached out to me with a chance to explore midtown Fort Collins, I saw it as an opportunity for something my wife desperately needed: A Sunday without sports.
 Valerie Vampola had, in the last month, started to call me a bro.
 Bros...